A Rasmussen invariant for links in $\mathbb{RP}^3$: The deformed complex and the Lee complex

 Finally, we turn to invariance under Reidemeister moves to show that the deformed Khovanov complex is in fact a link invariant.
-For links in $\RP^3$ there are five Reidemeister moves, illustrated in \cite[Figure 1]{Gabrovsek}.
-These include the three classical Reidemeister moves needed for links in $S^3$, together with two additional moves R-IV and R-V which allow crossings and turnbacks to `pass through the boundary' of our $\RP^2$ of projection.
+For links in $\RP^3$ there are five Reidemeister moves, illustrated in \cite[Figure 3]{Drobo}.
+These include the three classical Reidemeister moves needed for links in $S^3$, together with two additional moves R-IV and R-V which allow crossings and turnbacks to `pass through the boundary' of our $\RP^2$ of projection as shown in Figure \ref{fig:Reid 4 and 5}.

 \begin{theorem} Let $D'\subset \RP^2$ be a link diagram obtained from $D\subset \RP^2$ by performing one of the five Reidemeister moves.
-Then there is a chain homotopy equivalence
+Then there is a chain homotopy equivalence of $\Z[s, t]$-modules

-In particular, for any link $L\subset\RP^3$, the homology groups $ \Kh_d^*(L)$ are well-defined link invariants. \end{theorem} \begin{proof} As in \cite[Section 6]{Gabrovsek}, the proofs of the three classical Reidemeister moves follow along precisely the same reasoning as they did for links in $S^3$.
+In particular, for any link $L\subset\RP^3$, the homology groups $ \Kh_d^*(L)$ are well-defined link invariants (as are the Khovanov homology $\Kh^*(L)$ and Lee homology $LH^*(L)$). \end{theorem} \begin{proof} As in \cite[Section 6]{Gabrovsek}, the proofs of the the classical Reidemeister moves II and III follow along precisely the same reasoning as they did for links in $S^3$, in \cite{Kh, Lee}.
 That is to say, in all three cases, one is able to identify acyclic subcomplexes and quotient complexes which can be removed up to chain homotopy.
 These acyclic complexes arise from fixing single labels ($1$ or $X$) on trivial circles that appear in certain resolutions---the fact that no essential circles are used in identifying these complexes ensures that the arguments are equivalent whether working in $S^3$ or $\RP^3$.

-Meanwhile, the fourth and fifth Reidmeister moves trivially induce chain isomorphisms since there is a natural isotopy in $\RP^2$ between the various resolutions of the diagrams before and after these moves. \end{proof}
+In \cite{Gabrovsek}, invariance under Reidemeister I is not discussed, since the homology there is presented as an invariant of framed links.
+However, the argument for Reidemeister I in \cite{Kh, Lee} translates from $S^3$ to $\RP^3$ in precisely the same manner as the other two moves, since the complex for a diagram with a kink has a disjoint trivial circle which is, once again, providing an acyclic subcomplex to collapse.

-\begin{remark} In \cite{Gabrovsek}, invariance under Reidemeister I is not discussed, since the homology there is presented as an invariant of framed links.
-However, the argument for Reidemeister I translates from $S^3$ to $\RP^3$ in precisely the same manner as the other two moves, since the complex for a diagram with a kink has a disjoint trivial circle which is, once again, providing an acyclic subcomplex to collapse. \end{remark}
+Meanwhile, the fourth and fifth Reidmeister moves trivially induce chain isomorphisms since there is a natural isotopy in $\RP^2$ between the various resolutions of the diagrams before and after these moves.
+Note that such an isotopy allows any set of auxiliary diagram choices before the move to determine a set of auxiliary diagram choices for after the move, to ensure that the corresponding map is indeed a chain map (i.e., that it respects the signs in the differential). \end{proof}